Current Position: Faculty Member

 Email Address: firstname.lastname@example.org

-Department: Architectural & Interior Design Engineering
+Department: Architectural and Interior Design Engineering

 - Bahrain Society of Engineers.